Unseasonably Warm

 This has important implications: for seasonal tourism in Scotland and the economic impact on neighbouring towns like Aviemore, Braemar and Tomintoul; for those who have based their livelihoods on skiing in Scotland having a degree of longevity; and, most crucially, for the long-established, delicate ecosystems within the landscape itself.

-Few environmentalists will shed tears for the decline of an industry which has impacted on the natural beauty of the Cairngorms National Park - and the decline of skiing in Scotland perhaps presents an opportunity to rethink the landscape and rewild the abandoned slopes.
-Nevertheless, in social, economic and environmental terms, the impact of climate change marks a defining moment in the story of Scottish skiing.
+Few environmentalists will shed tears for the decline of an industry which has had a problematic impact on the natural beauty of the Cairngorms National Park - and perhaps the decline of skiing in Scotland presents an opportunity to rethink the landscape and rewild the ski slopes which are no longer in use.
+Nevertheless, in social, economic and environmental terms, the potential impact of anthropocenic climate change on this largely-forgotten industry marks a defining moment in the story of Scotland.

 Alexander Williamson - Unseasonably Warm - www.alexander-williamson.com